shk33/dotfiles/README.md

 If you have some troubles installing these dotfiles or any other issue, you can send me a mail o leave an issue in the issue tracker.

 Thanks a lot. :heart:

+## TODO

+- Write wiki to document all features.